kendall-s/VisualisationNotebooks/README.md

 - DO Commission: Lengthy analysis and statistical analysis to verify that new dissolved oxygen analysers are working as well as the existing instrument before being commissioned for use on RV Investigator

+- Eddy Shipboard ADCP: Extracting and visualising the shipboard ADCP data across a frontal eddy

 - SOTS data with MU: Short visualisation to compare historical nutrinet data collected at the SOTS mooring site.
 Added in shaded bands to depict the calculated measurement uncertainty for each sample collected

 - Lengthy statistical and modelling analysis of the Hydrochemistry team's pipettes and volumetrics with outputs feeding into the bottom up calculation of measurement uncertainty